header source

 Source: https://en.wikipedia.org/wiki/I²C

-Among the I2C standards, some differ significantly.
-Slower communication speeds have looser constraints, but they gradually become stricter, and the Ultra-fast mode becomes unidirectional communication.
+Even within I2C standards, some specifications are quite different.
+With slower communication speeds, the constraints are looser, but they gradually become stricter, and in Ultra-fast mode, it becomes unidirectional communication.

-The Pro Micro (ATmega32U4) seems to support Fast mode at 400kbit/s or 1Mbit/s (citation needed).
-For custom keyboard use, 400kbit/s is likely sufficient, so we will consider using the less restrictive Fast mode from here.
+Pro Micro (ATmega32U4) seems to support Fast mode at 400kbit/s and 1Mbit/s (citation needed).
+For custom keyboard purposes, 400kbit/s is probably sufficient, so from here on, we'll consider supporting Fast mode, which has looser constraints.

 Connection Method

-Communication is possible by simply connecting SCL and SDA.
-Daisy chaining, i.e., extending a cable from one IC to another, is also possible.
-It is important to insert a pull-up resistor of appropriate size.
+You can communicate just by connecting SCL and SDA respectively.
+Daisy-chaining, or extending cables from one IC to connect to another IC, is also possible.
+The important point here is that you need to insert pull-up resistors of appropriate size.

-In Fast mode, the rise time (time to change from low to high) is a maximum of 300ns (reference).
-Resistors are placed to meet this, but the calculation is quite difficult.
-Too large is not good, too small is not good either, and it also depends on the cable and devices.
-The maximum capacitance is 400pF, which seems to correspond to about 3-4m of (general) cable (reference).
-It's complicated, so I used a calculation site.
-Convenient.
+In Fast mode, the rise time (time to change from low to high) has a maximum of 300ns (reference).
+Resistors need to be placed to meet this, but the calculation is quite complicated.
+In short, too big is no good, too small is no good.
+It also depends on the cable and device.
+The maximum capacitance is 400pF, which seems to correspond to about 3-4m of (typical) cable (reference).
+Since it's difficult, I used a calculation site.
+It's convenient.

 I2C Bus Pull-up Resistor Calculation keisan.casio.jp